helioscope/gnoot/raw-assets/README.md

-Place tilesheet as `tileset.png` in this directory, then run `npm run fix-tiles` to generate an extruded version of the tilesheet in public/assets.
+Place tilesheet as `tileset.png` in this directory, then run `npm run fix-tiles` to generate an extruded version of the tilesheet that will be placed in public/assets.

 Why extrude the tiles?
 To avoid weird edges appearing when moving/scaling/rotating.